 For information on public lands in Cochise County, contact the Douglas or Sierra Vista Ranger Districts.

 Tombstone Courthouse State Historic Park is run by the City of Tombstone.
 It showcases Tombstone's wild history and the people who made it the "Town Too Tough To Die."
+Exhibits include a tax license for operating a brothel and invitations to a hanging, just to name a few.

 Whitewater Draw Wildlife Area, an outstanding waterfowl habitat, provides fantastic opportunities for wildlife watching, especially in winter when Sandhill Cranes migrate through the area.
 Arizona Game and Fish currently manages Whitewater Draw for waterfowl, cranes, and other wetland associated birds.